swetha0404/swetha0404/README.md

 Here are some ideas to get you started:
 - 🤔 I’m looking for help with ...
 - 🔭 I’m currently working on ... -->
-- 🌱 I’ve graduated in Master's in Computer Science from the University of Texas at Dallas.
+- 🌱 I’m a Master's in Computer Science Graduate from the University of Texas at Dallas.
 - 👯 I’m looking to collaborate on Data Science and AI/ML projects.

 🚀 What I'm building & exploring